 The Weeks After

 We had visits from our midwife, health visitor and Child Services.
 Two weeks later we got the letter from Child Services to say that our case has been closed.
 When that letter came through I felt like I could finally relax.

 I really did feel like I was on trial, and I feel two ways about this.
 A big part of me is happy that these situations get investigated so heavily.
 You hear horror stories in the news about poor children and babies that are beaten and worse by their parents or carers, so it’s good to know that our local hospital looks into each case with such detail.

 The other part of me is upset with how we were treated.
 This is by no means a dig at the NHS as they did an amazing job of looking after our child and I wouldn’t have had it any other way.
 I am so thankful that we have an NHS, but me and Daz were clearly devastated and to be left in that awful office with no news on what was happening most of the time was extremely difficult.
 I was terribly uncomfortable and in pain with my stitches but had to take my own painkillers.

-I’ve been really scared about writing and posting this blog.
+I’ve been really scared about writing and uploading this post.
 I know people will ask how it happened because I would ask exactly the same thing and honestly we have no idea.
 I just felt like I needed to warn people of the dangers of using a Moses basket.
 I’ve heard stories from friends who have known people who have had similar situations, where the parents were carrying the baby in the Moses basket up or down the stairs and the handles broke.